 19. Yard Sales You were too lazy to have one but maybe not too lazy to go to one.
 Do a few searches on e-Bay and Amazon to see what kind of stuff is selling.
 Then go find it and sell it yourself.

 20. Old Gifts All those crappy obligation gifts you get from relatives are in the back of your closet somewhere.
 Surely there are people in this world who relish and collect hideous holiday-themed sweatshirts and would pay good money for yours.

-If you have old gift cards laying around, you can sell those for cash too.
+If you have old gift cards laying around, you can sell those for fast cash too.
 You can list new or partially used gift cards and store credits on sites like Raise.
 You set your own price, and you will receive payment through PayPal, direct deposit, or mailed check.